brucemcclure/flask-starter/readme2.md

 | one-to-one   | User has one Profile                         |
 | one-to-many  | User has many Picures                        |
 | Many-to-many | User has many Examples through examples_join |

+# How the S3 integration works

+- must include steps to setup IAM and S3 with boto
+- Include GIFs with Step by step instructions
+-

+# Swagger